Boyce–Codd normal form: Definition

+If a relational schema is in BCNF, then it is automatically also in 3NF because BCNF is a stricter form of 3NF.
+While all BCNF relations satisfy the conditions for 3NF, not all 3NF relations satisfy the stricter requirements of BCNF, which eliminates all redundancy caused by functional dependencies.

+Relation with 3NF tables

 Only in rare cases does a 3NF table not meet the requirements of BCNF.
 A 3NF table that does not have multiple overlapping candidate keys is guaranteed to be in BCNF.
 Depending on what its functional dependencies are, a 3NF table with two or more overlapping candidate keys may or may not be in BCNF.

 An example of a 3NF table that does not meet BCNF is: